Incoming and Current Students' FAQs

 How can my parents make payments on my bill?

 Any third-party payers, including a parent, guardian, or sponsor, must be authorized by you or they will not be able to pay your bills.
-To authorize third-party payers, log on to your Agora Portal account at portal.bc.edu.
+To authorize third-party payers, log into www.bc.edu/myservices.
 Select the "My Services" tab and then select "My Bill" under "Account and Personal Information."
 From the menu bar, select "Authorize Payers."

 You will then provide their email addresses and assign them temporary login names and passwords.
 Be sure to let your authorized payers know their temporary login names and passwords since they must use them to access the billing system.
 They will be required to change these temporary passwords the first time they log on to the billing system.
 Once authorized, all third-party payers will be notified by email of a pending bill.
 They may view statements and make online payments through a link to QuikPAY® in the email notification.